This post may contain affiliate links. Please read our disclosure policy.

 Notes

-• Cover the loaf and store at room temperature for up to 3 days.
+• Storage: Keep the loaf covered at room temperature for up to 3 days or refrigerate for up to 5 days.

 Nutrition